Pte Harold Moody.

 Promoted to Surgeon Major on the 24th November 1908.

-He can be found on the 1911 census aged 43 residing with his wife Minnie de Legh and children at 38 Newcome Terrace Coatham Redcar his occupation given as a doctor of medicine.
+He can be found on the 1911 census aged 43 residing with his wife Minnie de Legh and children at 38 Newcome Terrace Coatham Redcar his occupation given as a

 He was wounded during these events at Ypres and invalided out.